Search within:

 Phish Bowl

-The Phish Bowl is a new tool designed to promote phishing awareness.
+The Phish Bowl is a tool designed to promote phishing awareness.
 Phishing is the top social attack on businesses, responsible for more than 90% of security breaches.
 There is no concrete way to prevent phishing attacks, meaning awareness is our strongest line of defense.
 As wide-impact phishing messages are reported, they will be posted on the Phish Bowl along with a verdict and a date.
 Phishing messages come in a variety of formats.
 Be sure to check out types of phishing messages to see common phishing attempts the University receives.

 To report a phish or ask for assistance in determining legitimacy, forward the email as an attachment to security@ohio.edu.
 You can learn how to forward as an attachment here.